Anjato/typeracer-python/README.md

 - [ ] Account email verification
 - [ ] Variable WPM with races (tests are more difficult due to waiting for the OCR API to retrieve a result)
-- [ ] Allow user to loop through more than 1 test
+- [ ] Allow user to loop through multiple races

 ## Media